-The confidence interval in~\eqref{eq:ci} reflects uncertainty arising from both the test and calibration datasets through $\tilde{n}$, $\tilde{m}_0$, and $\tilde{m}_1$.
-As these sample sizes increase, the terms inside the square root decrease, leading to a shorter confidence interval for~$\theta$.
-In particular, because LLM-as-a-Judge evaluations can be run at scale with minimal cost, the test-set size $n$ can often be made extremely large.
-In the limit $n \to \infty$, test-set uncertainty vanishes entirely, and the interval length is determined solely by the calibration sample sizes $m_0$ and $m_1$.
-This observation enables practitioners to specify a desired interval length and then determine the minimal calibration budget required to achieve it.
+The confidence interval in~\eqref{eq:ci} reflects uncertainty from both the test and calibration datasets through $\tilde{n}$, $\tilde{m}_0$, and $\tilde{m}_1$.
+As these sample sizes increase, the terms inside the square root decrease, resulting in a shorter confidence interval for~$\theta$.
+Because LLM-as-a-judge evaluations can be run at scale with minimal cost, the test-set size $n$ can often be made extremely large.
+In the limit $n \to \infty$, test-set uncertainty vanishes, and the interval length is determined solely by the calibration sample sizes $m_0$ and $m_1$.
+This observation enables practitioners to target a desired interval length and determine the minimal calibration budget required to achieve it.

-Fig.~\ref{fig:size-and-ci-length} illustrates how the confidence–interval length decreases as the calibration dataset grows.
-The dashed curves correspond to cases where the calibration dataset has symmetric true label counts ($m_0 = m_1$), using $\hat{q}_0 = 0.7$, $\hat{q}_1 = 0.9$, and four test–set accuracies $\hat{p} \in \{0.3, 0.5, 0.7, 0.9\}$.
-For example, the red dashed curve ($\hat{p}=0.3$) shows that achieving an interval shorter than 0.1 requires roughly $m_0 = m_1 \approx 200$ calibration examples.
-Because the calibration dataset is collected independently and its label composition is fully under our control, we can purposely choose asymmetric calibration sizes ($m_0 \neq m_1$).
-This flexibility is important: the two calibration label types generally contribute asymmetrically to the overall uncertainty, and allocating more samples to the higher-variance side can substantially reduce the dominant source of uncertainty.
+Figure~\ref{fig:size-and-ci-length} illustrates how the confidence-interval length decreases as the calibration dataset grows.
+The dashed curves correspond to calibration datasets with $m_0=m_1$.
+For example, when $\hat{p}=0.3$ is estimated from the test set and $\hat{q}_0 = 0.7$, $\hat{q}_1 = 0.9$ (red dashed curve), achieving an interval shorter than $0.1$ requires $m \approx 200$ calibration examples.